asvyazhin/CSS-guideline/README.md

 10. Property '!important' should be avoided.
 This is permissible only as a last resort as a temporary solution to urgent problems.
 The property that includes '!important' should always be accompanied with the reason for the comment.
 11. Use only single quotes in the declaration of properties.
 12. Do not put quotes inside a 'url()'.
-13. Use lowercase for selectors and properties (exception: names like "font-family").
+13. Use lowercase for selectors and properties (exception: names like 'font-family').

 ```css
 .product__note {